Training Techniques and Materials, My View

 How to cite: Barata, R. (2016).
 Training Techniques and Materials, My View.
 Human-Animal Science.

 I am nobody to tell you what is right or wrong about animal training.
-My role as a professional and tutor is to share with you my scientific and empirical knowledge and give you the privilege to think and decide by yourself.
+My role as a professional and tutor is to share my scientific and empirical knowledge and give you the privilege to think and decide for yourself.

 In my online and in-person seminars or advising to professionals in various countries, I show my statistics, research, and daily study/work on the multiple topics of companion animals in human societies, within other advanced ethological and behavioral modification topics.

 However, there are some topics I need to write about and give you my view of the current discussions in this field.

 Changes will not happen as long as we limit our discussion to training materials or techniques.

 Changes will occur when we look at the other species as living beings and, with the help of scientific and empirical knowledge, question ourselves about the consequences of our actions towards them.